PauseAI/pauseai-website/src/posts/proposal.md

 **Implement a temporary pause on the development of AI systems more powerful than GPT-4**.

+Individual countries can implement this measure _right now_.
-This moratorium needs to be implemented on an international level because we cannot expect countries or companies to risk their competitive advantage by pausing AI development on their own.
+However, we cannot expect countries or companies to risk their competitive advantage by pausing AI development for too long.
+This is why we need a global pause.

 An international agreement is typically established through a summit, where leaders of countries meet to discuss the issue and make a decision.

 We need our leaders to understand the urgency of the situation, and to take action **right now**:

 - A country needs to step up and **host a [summit](/summit)**.
-Pick a date and a location, then invite all UN member states.
+Pick a date and a location, then invite all UN member states. _Update: The [UK will host](https://www.gov.uk/government/news/uk-to-host-first-global-summit-on-artificial-intelligence) an AI safety summit autumn 2023_
 - A **treaty** needs to be created.
 This treaty should specify what types of AI development are illegal, and which consequences there are to not abiding.
 This treaty needs to be signed by all UN member states.

 ## Policy